dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 -->
 [!code-csharp[Updating_an_entity_6](../../../samples/core/ChangeTracking/IdentityResolutionInEFCore/IdentityResolutionSamples.cs?name=Updating_an_entity_6)]

 In this code the entity with modified values is first attached.
-This causes EF to track the entity in the `Unchanged` state; that is, with no property values marked as modified.
+This causes EF Core to track the entity in the `Unchanged` state; that is, with no property values marked as modified.
 The dictionary of original values is then applied to this tracked entity.
 This will mark as modified properties with different current and original values.
 Properties that have the same current and original values will not be marked as modified.

 In this case: